sampsyo/home/_drafts/buildingblocks.md

 > The next "Building Blocks" crisis will happen in hardware, and it will be Verilog's fault.

-In other words: as we begin to get a handle on memory safety, the next scourge of avoidable-seeming bugs will occur in hardware designs.
+In other words: at the same moment that we're beginning to get a handle on memory safety, we're producing a lot more Verilog code.
+So the next scourge of avoidable bugs could occur in hardware.
 Better HDLs could dramatically reduce the frequency of these bugs.

-It is worthwhile to ask:
-if the situation is so dire, why isn't this already a crisis?
-Or: what's changing *now* that will make Verilog's flaws matter more than they have in the past?

-The answer is that hardware design is currently undergoing a kind of Cambrian explosion.
+Verilog's problems are not new, but until now, hardware design methodologies have attenuated the harm they can cause.
-The traditional way to develop hardware---the kind of process that big CPU vendors use---mitigates HDLs' flaws by spending a ridiculous amount of resources on verification.
+The traditional way to develop hardware---the kind of process that big CPU vendors use---mitigates Verilog's problems in part by expending a ridiculous amount of resources on verification.
-This observation is hard to justify with concrete evidence, but consider [this dubious report from an industry consortium][wilson] that claims that, in CPU design projects, the ratio of verification engineers to design engineers is 5:1.
+This observation is hard to justify with concrete evidence, but consider [this somewhat dubious report from an industry consortium][wilson] that claims that, in CPU design projects, the ratio of verification engineers to design engineers is 5:1.
 A terrible HDL matters less when you have a safety net like that.

-But today, more and more people want to design custom, application-specific hardware.
+But today, more people want to design custom, application-specific hardware.
 Specialized, lower-volume hardware projects will not (and should not) use the same engineering process as Apple's next iPhone SoC.
 The emerging long tail of cheaper, lighter-weight hardware design projects will be more vulnerable to Verilog's problems.